Shaharyar-saleem/Shaharyar-saleem/README.md

-<h1 align="center">Hi 👋, I'm Shaharyar Saleem</h1>
+<h1>Hi 👋, I'm Shaharyar Saleem</h1>
-<h3 align="center">I am a web engineer with ~4 years of experience.
+<p>I am a web engineer with ~4 years of experience.
 I began my career as a frontend engineer.
 Nowadays, I build web applications in javascript and React, work with various data stores, and on data streaming.
 Aside from tech, I work out every morning, enjoy traveling the world, and do the occasional dance performance.
 Let’s build something awesome (and scalable) together.
-I would love to learn from you!<br></h3>
+I would love to learn from you!<br></p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hmalisajjad&label=Profile%20views&color=0e75b6&style=flat" alt="hmalisajjad" /> </p>